Laughing Gull Foundation

 - Supports equitable climate solutions and environmental justice

-- Focus on grassroots organizations working on community engagement, capacity-building, advocacy, and equity
+- Focus on grassroots organisations working on community engagement, capacity-building, advocacy, and equity

 - Priorities include land conservation, climate advocacy, community empowerment, and sustainable energy solutions